sarbogast/development/README.md

 $ git submodule add git@github.com:<project>/web.git
 ```

-Now, if you commit and push to GitHub, the development repository will reference the submodules as well:
+If you commit and push to GitHub, the development repository will reference the submodules as well:

 ![](assets/submodules.png)